 There are some not very pleasant news for Google Maps users.
 Have you checked the Map on your website last month?
 Perhaps, you didn't have time yet, but according to the Standard Plan Update of Google Maps service the keyless access is already denied.
 What do you need to do?
 How to bring the map back to life?
-Nothing is impossible, you just need to match the map with the updated google API rules.
+Chad Kimball, Google Maps Consultant says: nothing is impossible, you just need to match the map with the updated google API rules.

 The Grace Period From Google is Over